Philip Spratt: AITUC sessions

 Spratt was an active participant in and organizer of the AITUC and workers' unions.
 The 7th session of AITUC was held on March 12–13, 1927 in Hindu College, Delhi.
 It was attended by prominent leaders like V. V. Giri, S. V. Ghate, Lala Lajpat Rai, S. S. Mirajkar, Nimbkar, Spratt and others.
 Spratt gave detailed account of it and played an active role.

 The 8th session of the AITUC, held in Kanpur in November 1928, included S. A. Dange, V. V. Giri, N. M. Joshi, and Spratt, as also some others.
 Jones, Purcell, and Hallsworth attended on behalf of the British TUC.
-Rs 1000 was allotted for the defence of Spratt in the "India-China" booklet case.
+Rs 1000 was allotted for the defence of Spratt in the India and China booklet case.
 The session adopted 32 resolutions including one on the prosecution of Spratt.
 The left wing had become very strong by this time, and in fact S. A. Dange presented a separate report on the functioning of the left group in the AITUC.
 The session elected a Council of Action of which Spratt was a member.

 A comprehensive review of the Indian TU movement written by Spratt was published in Labour Monthly of October 1927, giving details of organization, structure, membership union-wise and industry-wise, and movements industry-wise and section-wise.